 Public Policy & Advocacy in Action!

-Governor Moore to Proclaim October 1 as Purple Lights Night
+Governor Moore has proclaimed October 1 as Purple Lights Night

-Senate Bill 35 Submission by the National Coalition of 100 Black Women, Inc.,
+Senate Bill 35 was submitted by the National Coalition of 100 Black Women, Inc.,

-Southern Maryland Chapter - Public Policy & Advocay Committee.
+Southern Maryland Chapter - Public Policy & Advocacy Committee.

-On May 12, 2026: "THE GOVERNOR ANNUALLY SHALL PROCLAIM OCTOBER 1 AS PURPLE LIGHTS NIGHT TO HONOR THE INDIVIDUALS IN THE STATE WHO ARE VICTIMS AND SURVIVORS OF DOMESTIC VIOLENCE AND EXPRESS SUPPORT FOR THE ELIMINATION OF DOMESTIC VIOLENCE IN THE STATE.”
+On May 12, 2026, Chapter members joined together in Annapolis to witness Governor Moore sign into law: "THE GOVERNOR ANNUALLY SHALL PROCLAIM OCTOBER 1 AS PURPLE LIGHTS NIGHT TO HONOR THE INDIVIDUALS IN THE STATE WHO ARE VICTIMS AND SURVIVORS OF DOMESTIC VIOLENCE AND EXPRESS SUPPORT FOR THE ELIMINATION OF DOMESTIC VIOLENCE IN THE STATE.”

 Primary Sponsor: National Council of 100 Black Women, Inc., Southern Maryland Chapter, Prince George’s County Sheriff's Office, Montgomery County Sheriff's Office, Baltimore City Offices, St Mary’s County Sheriff's Offices and Detectives, Anne Arundel County Sheriff’s Office, Charles County Sheriff’s Offices, and Calvert County Sheriff’s Office.
 Delegate Tiffany Alston and Senator Carl Jackson.